garrettdotdev/workmail-lambda/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

+- `workmail_create` - Code for the 'create' endpoint Lambda.
-- `workmail_cancel` - Code for the application's Lambda function.
+- `workmail_cancel` - Code for the 'cancel' endpoint Lambda.
 - `events` - Invocation events that you can use to invoke the function.
 - `tests` - Unit tests for the application code.
 - `template.yaml` - A template that defines the application's AWS resources.